Testing Out Policy Guide

 Q: What happens when students "test out" of a class?

-A: Students receive credit, and they will receive a "T.O." (tested out) on their transcript.
+A: Students receive credit, and they will receive a "T.O." (tested out) on their transcripts.
 The T.O. does not calculate into students' grade point averages.

 Q: Is there a limit to the number of test-out exams students may take?